Current business research project paper synopsis essay

 Because such disadvantages of secondary data can limit the effectiveness of your research, it is crucial that you evaluate a secondary data set.
 To ease this process, we outline here a reflective approach that will allow you to evaluate secondary data in a stepwise fashion.

-During this step, you also need to pay close attention to any differences in research purposes and research questions between the original study and your own investigation.
+go to link During this step, you also need to pay close attention to any differences in research purposes and research questions between the original study and your own investigation.
 As we have discussed previously, you will often discover that the original study had a different research question in mind, and it is important for you to specify this difference.

 The aim of the first research example was to investigate mental difficulties e.
 How does this aim differ from your research aim?
 Well, you are seeking to reuse this data set to investigate national differences in anxiety experienced by women during different pregnancy stages.
 Finally, in our third example, the original research was a qualitative investigation into the reasons for living on boats.
 Your research question is different, because, although you are seeking to do the same investigation, you wish to do so by using a quantitative methodology.
 Importantly, in all three examples, you conclude that secondary data may in fact answer your research question.